1988 Cannes Film Festival

-The 41st Cannes Film Festival was held from 11 to 23 May 1988.
-The Palme d'Or went to the Pelle erobreren by Bille August.
+The 41st Cannes Film Festival took place from 11 to 23 May 1988.
+Italian filmmaker Ettore Scola served as jury president for the main competition.

+Danish filmmaker Bille August won the Palme d'Or, the festival's top prize, for his drama film Pelle the Conqueror.

-The festival opened with Le Grand Bleu, directed by Luc Besson and closed with Willow, directed by Ron Howard.
+The festival opened with The Big Blue by Luc Besson, and closed with Willow by Ron Howard.